Mrs L Rawsthorne Subject Leader for Maths

 Mrs H Banks Assistant Subject Leader for Maths

-Mr M Livingstone Teacher of Maths (and Assistant Head Teacher)
+Mr M Livingstone Teacher of Maths (Head of Year 7 and Assistant Head Teacher)

 Mr G Massey Teacher of Maths